Andrija Maurović

 Andrija Maurović (/hr/; 29 March 1901 – 2 September 1981) was a comic book illustrator, comic book author, and artist.
 He is known for his Stari Mačak (Old Mickey, Old Tom-cat) series, which eventually became his nickname.
 He is often called the father of Croatian and Yugoslav comics.

-Maurović was born in Muo near Kotor in the Kingdom of Dalmatia (present-day Montenegro) to a family of Slovene-Montenegrin origin.
+Maurović was born in Muo near Kotor in the Kingdom of Dalmatia (present-day Montenegro).
 He enrolled at the Academy of Fine Arts in Zagreb, and subsequently pursued a career as an illustrator and comic book creator for local publications.
 Along with other writers and artists, he founded the magazine "Mickey Strip" in 1937, where much of his work was serialized.
 His realistic and rough style utilizes black-and-white contrasts and a dynamic flow through the use of perspectives.

 Biography

 Maurović was born in the village of Muo (part of Kotor) in the Boka Kotorska in present-day Montenegro (at the time in Austria-Hungary), to a Slovene father (spelled Maurowitch)) and a Croat mother from the Boka Kotorska.
 After a short stay in Kraków, Poland, he and his family moved to Dubrovnik, near his birthplace, where he attended elementary and secondary school.

 Following the recommendation of the writer Ivo Vojnović, Andrija Maurović enrolled at the Academy of Fine Arts in Zagreb.
 At that time, he began illustrating books, weekly and daily newspapers, and working for graphic institutions, booksellers and editors, such as St. Kugli.
 He came into conflict with the academy's rules, which prevented students from working during their studies.
 He left the Academy of Fine Arts during his first academic year to focus on his professional work creating illustrations, caricatures, posters, and graphic design.
 Andrija Maurović's works appeared in publications such as Jutarnji list, Novosti, Koprive, Ženski svijet, and Kulisa.

 In 1935, he created his first comic, Vjerenica Mača (The Sword's Fiancée), which was published in the Zagreb newspaper Novosti.
 In the same year, Maurović co-launched Oko, the first Yugoslav comics magazine.

 Maurović also collaborated with Croatian authors and screenplay writers, such as Franjo Fuis.
 He based his illustrations on literary models such as Alex Tolstoy, Zane Grey, August Šenoa, Jack London, B. Traven, Max Brand, and H. G. Wells.